-Stories in The Atlantic, Science News, MIT Technology Review have mentioned Genetic Genie.
+Stories in The Atlantic and Science News have mentioned Genetic Genie.
 They cite it’s willingness to report full health information not reported by other services.
 Many larger companies offering DNA health reporting services have chosen to omit results with less clinical relevance.

 Genetic Genie Reviews